alex8088/electron-vite-docs/packages/en-US/docs/guide/features.md

 ## Asset Handling

-In addition to supporting the [static asset handling](https://vitejs.dev/guide/assets.html) in web app like Vite， electron-vite also optimizes asset handling in the Electron main process.
+In addition to supporting the [static asset handling](https://vitejs.dev/guide/assets.html) in web app like Vite，electron-vite also optimizes asset handling in the Electron main process.

 Check out the [Asset Handling](/guide/assets) section to learn more about this feature.

+## ESM Support in Electron

+Electron supports ES modules beginning in Electron 28. electron-vite (since 2.0) also supports using ESM to develop and build your Electron applications.

+Check out the [ESM Support in Electron](../guide/dev.md#esm-support-in-electron) section to learn more about this feature.

 ## Source Code Protection